Talyx66/WEBFANG/README.md

 # WEBFANG
-This is my own very first Command-line interface tool created
+This is my very first Command-line interface tool I have developed, engineered for blue-teamers, red-teamers, bug hunters, or for research & study purposes, use legally and ethically.

 **Open "webfang_gui.py" for graphical user interface mode**